 Web link: St Michael Church

-Leaving Llanmihangel we continued along a steepish hill toward Frampton and it wasn’t long before we were arrived at Sigingstone, a very nice village with a mix of older buildings such as Green Farm another listed building and more recently constructed houses and bungalows and a very nice pub, the Victoria Inn.
+Leaving Llanmihangel we continued along a steepish hill toward Frampton and it wasn’t long before we were arrived at Sigingstone, a very nice village with a mix of older buildings such as Green Farm (Listed Building) and more recently constructed houses and bungalows and a very nice pub, the Victoria Inn.

 The total walk distance was just under 3.5 miles and took 1 hour and 30 mins (approx.)